 When pivoting to a strategy followed by a successful company, it is important to copy the essential and not just the superficial features.

 It is counterintuitive, but smaller batches are much better for the lean startups.
 They appear inefficient but allow faster turnaround for the product leading to a more rapid iterative cycle.
-It helps in earlier detection of a problem as well as rapid feedback from the customers.
+It helps in earlier detection of a problem as well as quick feedback from the customers.
 Toyota used the small-batch approach to compete with its much more capitalized American counterparts whose batch sizes were relatively bigger.

 New customers come from the actions of the past customers.
 They inform others, end up showing the product to others or end up purchasing the product again.
 Sabeer Bhatia grew Hotmail by adding a signature “Get your free e-mail at Hotmail” to every outgoing email.
 If you are asking whether your startup has achieved a product/market fit, then you are not there yet.
 When product/market fit happens, it leaves no room for doubt.